Does Acupuncture Have The Potential To Clear Up Acne?

 While there are many doctor-recommended treatments for acne, many of them involve the use of harsh chemicals in the form of creams and antibiotics that can have adverse effects due to long-term use.
 For this reason, many people are turning to more holistic methods of treating acne as science advances and we learn more about how acne is affected by the health of our organs and overall bodies.
 One of these holistic treatments is acupuncture, and here’s why:

-Acupuncture is a medical practice commonly used to treat chronic pain, digestive disorders, allergies, stress, anxiety and, most pertinent to acne, skin conditions.
-The practice involves putting very fine needles in or pressure (a practice called acupressure) on particular points that release the flow of energy in the body, stimulating nerves that work through the neurohormonal pathways.
+Acupuncture is a medical practice commonly used to treat chronic pain2, digestive disorders, allergies, stress, anxiety and, most pertinent to acne, skin conditions.
+The practice involves putting very fine needles in or pressure (a practice called acupressure) on particular points that release the flow of energy in the body, stimulating nerves that work through the neurohormonal pathways3.

 When it comes to skin conditions, these usually reflect the condition of your digestive system, since the health of the two is very closely intertwined.
 Acupuncture actually treats the skin by treating the digestive system and hormone production in the brain.